Brijuni: Fauna

 In the late 19th century and early 20th century the European hare, the chital, the fallow deer and the mouflon were imported, so their descendants still adorn the forests, parks and glades of Brijuni and are part of its identity.
 The autochthonous birds are quite well represented.
 Some of the smaller islands are excellent habitats where gulls and sea swallows nest, as well as some rare genera of cormorants.
 The Brionian islands are also important seasonal habitats of northern bird species and the most interesting is the locality of Saline.
 That is a very damp area with three marshy lakes of 8 acre of fenced area with the aim of forming an ornithology reservation.
 The biggest lake is overgrown with reed and is a good nestling ground for numerous types of birds.

 On the island there is also a Safari Park, it is home to a variety of exotic animals which were given to the park as gifts from diplomatic partners.
-The nilgai, zebu and Asian elephant were donated as a gift from India, plains zebra and mountain zebra were given by Ahmed Sékou Touré from Guinea, waterbuck came from Ethiopia.
+The nilgai, zebu and Asian elephant were donated as a gift from India, plains zebra and mountain zebra were given by Ahmed Sékou Touré from Guinea, waterbuck came from Ethiopia..
+As Titos animals died one after the other - Indira Ghandis male elefant Sony died 2010, widow Lanka is now alone - they made an Ethnopark.
+No camels, antilopes, but more and more Istrian animals.

 The local seas of the Brijuni archipelago are important hatching grounds and representative marine parks for the typical marine organisms of the northern Adriatic.
 Of the marine organisms that are protected by the Law on Environmental Conservation in the waters of Brijuni you can find the pen-shell and the date-shell.
 Sea turtles and dolphins, the protected marine vertebrates, can also from time to time be seen in the waters of Brijuni.
 There are also some endemic species like the black tang, Jadranski bračić, and the Tunicate, Jadranski ciganin.

 The seabed abounds in sponges, shellfish, sea urchins, crustaceans, fish etc. In the past in the seas of Brijuni were found some species that were never seen in the Adriatic, as well as some species up to then unknown to scientists like the soft coral Alcyonium brionense or the variety of the sponge Ircinia variabilis fistulata.